SHARE

 ASOR's second center, the Baghdad School, is founded.

-Completion of the Annual Professor and main building of a new ASOR facility, later named the W.F.
-Albright Institute of Archaeological Research, that would house 10 rooms for students and visiting scholars.
+Construction on building completed and ASOR moves into the facility.
+Later named the W.F.
+Albright Institute of Archaeological Research, this facility would house 10 rooms for students and visiting scholars.

 Image 1: The front of the Albright building and left wing nearing completion.